davepinch/pinchy.cc/content/camera-roll/2023/06/2023-06-18-droppings-of-the-japanese-snowbell.md

 title: "Droppings of the Japanese Snowbell"
 author: David Pinch
 flower of: five-pointed star
-identification of: PictureThis
+# see Styrax japonicus snippet:
+flowering period: "S. japonicus has a relatively limited flowering period; a single flower has a blooming period of 4-5 days before wilting and a group of flowers last around 2 weeks" identification of: PictureThis
 license: CC BY-SA 4.0
 photograph of: Styrax japonicus